 I happened to stop in to The Reading Place over in Charlotte, MI, which is a very fine used bookstore indeed.
 There I happened to find variations on an early 1960s Signet Green Hills of Earth and a mid-1990s Baen Sixth Column with a John Melo cover, plus an early 1990s SF collection edited by Jerry Pournelle that includes Heinlein’s “The Long Watch.”

 The scanning was easy, the posting more so, so now you may enjoy as well!

-A couple of weeks ago I found a lovely old 1948 Signet edition of Charles Jackson’s 1944 The Lost Weekend for $4—a terrific buy.
+A couple of weeks ago I found a lovely old 1948 Signet edition of Charles Jackson’s 1944 The Lost Weekend at the Reading Place in Charlotte, MI, for $4—a terrific buy.
 The cover is one of those colorful paintings bootstrapped from the film version, so just as my similar copy of Treasure of the Sierra Madre features Bogart, this one features Ray Milland.
 After seeing the film so many times, though, it is a surprise to discover that the protagonist actually has a mustache...
 In any event, the novel is an exquisite 5-star read.

 Below is the review I did on Goodreads: